syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/End-user-Capability.md

 ### Find by programmatic

-The EditControl supports text search functionalities through the use of the `FindText` method.
-There are also other useful methods like FindCurrentText and FindNext that assist in this purpose.
+Supports many useful functions for text search and highlight like `FindText`, `FindCurrentText` and `FindNext` programmatically.

 <table>
 <tr>